akshatmittal/youtube-realtime/README.md

 # YouTube Realtime

 This is a simple experiment which shows the current live subscriber count on YouTube for a user.
 The count displayed on YouTube is often incorrect because it doesn't update in realtime.
-The count used on this experiment is taken directly from the API and hence is garaunteed to be accurate.
+The count used on this experiment is taken directly from the API and hence is guaranteed to be accurate.

 The design follows Material Guidelines by Google, although could be mildly displaced since no libraries were used for the same.
 The page is only 20KB in size, including all resources used.
 This page is super light and the follow up network requests are as minimal as possible.